Cartesian Fibrations of $(\infty,2)$-categories: Enriched cartesian fibrations

-\section{Enriched cartesian 2-fibrations}
+\section{Enriched cartesian fibrations}

-In this section we define the notion of cartesian 2-fibration in the context of simplicial categories.
+In this section we define the notion of cartesian fibration in the context of marked-simplicial categories.
 The definition is motivated by the one given for 2-categories by Buckley in \cite{BuckleyFibred}, which we recall in \S\ref{2-fib of 2-cats}.